yadayadajaychan/utf-8-steg/README.md

        2      Major errors

 NOTES
-       This program currently can't parse the argument '-' as stdin/stdout and can't read data from stdin.
+       This program currently can't parse the argument '-' as stdin/stdout.

        Each zero-width character takes up 3 bytes but only encodes two bits of data, meaning 12 bytes is going to be needed to encode 1 byte of data.

        message can not contain any of the utf-8 characters used to encode  the data, namely U+200B, U+200C, U+200D, U+2060, and U+034F.

 BUGS